 United Nations.
 Consequences of Rapid Population Growth in Developing Countries.
 Taylor and Francis, 1991.

 To cite a source with two authors, give their names in the same order as listed in the source.
 Reverse only the name of the first author, add a comma, and give the other name in normal form.
-Place a period after the last name (p.
-21).
-To cite a source with three or more authors, name only the first author followed by et al. (p.
-22).
+Place a period after the last name.

 Examples: